bengukalo/bengukalo/content/post/div_tips/index.md

 This chunk will add the background image to our custom boxes.

-Now we can use our cute custom div tips by typing this on our post;
+Now we can use our cute custom divs by typing this on our post;

 ```r
 <div class = "yellow">